dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/release-notes/ios-10.md

 - Improved the read rate and the speed of the following barcode formats:
   - EAN13
   - DotCode
 - Updated the error handling logic of `capturing` & `startCapturing` methods.
-The methods will be able to clearly report where the error occurred if the capturing fails due to an licensing issue.
+The methods will be able to clearly report where the error occurred if the capturing fails due to a licensing issue.
 <!-- - Updated the function `stopCapturing`.
 Changed the default value of parameter `waitForRemaingTasks` from `false` to `true`. -->
 - Updated the error message of `initLicense` method.
-The methods will returns more detailed messages when failed to initialized the license.
+The method will return more detailed messages when failed to initialize the license.
 Warnings will be available if license initialization is successful but a part of the license key is invalid.

 #### New